Pwing-Minecraft/ExtraInventory/README.md

 # ExtraInventory
-Rewrite of the ExtraInventory plugin by Nemesis213.
-Backwards compatible with the old version.
+Rewrite of the [ExtraInventory](https://dev.bukkit.org/projects/extra-inventory) plugin by Nemesis213 with backwards compability.

 # Usage
 ## Commands: